 A 30 Cup shell requires 45 ft. of wall

 4) In a staff room, there are four racks with 10 boxes of chalk-stick.
-In a given day, 10 boxes of chalk stick is in use.
-What is the fraction remains in the rack?
+In a given day, 10 boxes of chalk stick are in use.
+What is the fraction that remains in the rack?

-If each rack consist of 10 box of chalk stick, then total number of box on 4 racks will be
+If each rack consist of 10 boxes of chalk stick, then the total number of the box on 4 racks will be

 4X 10 = 40